Nutrient Content Claims

 High Content Disclosures

-Foods that contain an extremely high amount of one or more nutrients per serving must disclose this on the product label.
-The threshold is:
+Foods that contain an extremely high amount of one or more nutrients per serving must disclose this on the product label if they wish to also make a nutrient content claim.

 >13g fat per serving